RalPhD and The Autonomous Paper

 Operate in the smart zone by being smarter.

 Ralphing had helped resolve issues (potentially) linked to compaction and context rot.
 I wondered what other ways there might be of more effectively using context and also making LLM behaviours more deterministic.
-It was around this time that I sat more deeply with Huntley’s piece on coding agents; I realised that his ideas integrated nicely with the notion of the smart and dumb zones5.
+It was around this time that I sat more deeply with Huntley’s piece on coding agents; I realised that his ideas integrated nicely with the notion of the smart and dumb zones6.

-Huntley’s explanationEven if others called it that before Huntley, this was my first introduction to a specific definition. of a coding agent is that it’s a program to restrain the agentic urge of an LLM to only use6 a specific set of tools to build software to specifications (or specs).
+Huntley’s explanationEven if others called it that before Huntley, this was my first introduction to a specific definition. of a coding agent is that it’s a program to restrain the agentic urge of an LLM to only use7 a specific set of tools to build software to specifications (or specs).
 One can program an agent’s tool use capabilities in a Python script by only accessing the reasoning engine and giving this engine only those tools essential for its role in the plan.

 For example, consider two agents in the RalPhD setup: the deep reader and scout.
-The former should only do two things: read a paper or article or blogpost that is stored in the project’s library and write notes on it.
+The former should only do two things: read a paper or article or blog post that is stored in the project’s library and write notes on it.
 If it feels the need to read something else not in this collection, it shouldn’t be allowed to go out and find it on its own — this will fill up its context window.
-Instead, it should delegate that task to the scout, which is much like a research librarian; it shouldn’t be taking notes about a paper or reading its contents deeply, but should find the relevant literature and collect interesting papers by reading abstracts7.
+Instead, it should delegate that task to the scout, which is much like a research librarian; it shouldn’t be taking notes about a paper or reading its contents deeply, but should find the relevant literature and collect interesting papers by reading abstracts8.
 To ensure they operate in the smart zone, I can program them per Huntley’s idea to use specific tools in completing actions.
 To this end, I have a Python script for such agents, say agent.py; pseudocode for the aforementioned scout and a deep reader are shown below:

 # scout's inner loop if --agent "scout":